HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 ### 2.3 Student’s t Test Power Analysis

-We can make the idea of statistical power and power analysis concrete with a worked example.
+We can make the idea of statistical power and power analysis concrete with a worked example [[Jason Brownlee]][A Gentle Introduction to Statistical Power and Power Analysis in Python].

 The Student’s t test, which is a statistical hypothesis test for comparing the means from two samples of Gaussian variables.
 The assumption, or null hypothesis, of the test is that the sample populations have the same mean, e.g. that there is no difference between the samples or that the samples are drawn from the same underlying population.